-If you need to branch out in a different direction, you may be moving into areas not quite so central to your supervisor's area of expertise, in which case it may be useful to seek guidance from experts in other fields, even with different methodological approaches.
-Your supervisor may be able to suggest people to approach, or you might need to tap into research networks to find academic staff elsewhere in UniSA or other universities (local, interstate or international).
+If you need to branch out in a different direction, you may be moving into areas outside your supervisor's area of expertise.
+If so, it may be useful to seek guidance from experts in other fields, even with different methodological approaches.
+Your supervisor may be able to suggest people to approach, or you might need to tap into research networks to find academic staff elsewhere in the University or other universities (local, interstate or international).

 Networking acts as a useful progress check because your contacts may be the ones who examine your thesis.
 If you establish good networking contacts, these people can give you informal feedback on the depth of your work and appropriateness of your methodology.

 Once you have have met with your supervisors, and your REPL (or equivalent) if required, you will need to log into your myResearch portal and update your current outstanding review under the Student Reviews tile with the details discussed in the meeting with your supervisor.

 You may then submit the review online to your Principal Supervisor for assessment and approval.
 The Review of Progress will then be submitted online to your REPL (or equivalent) for assessment and approval.
 Once the review process has been completed you will receive notification and may view the final outcome in your portal.

 You can then login to your Student Portal and access the Student Reviews tile via the myResearch link

 In exceptional and compelling circumstances, where you are unable to complete a review of progress, an exemption can be made by your supervisor and REPL.
 The following are not valid reasons for exemption:

 - Student is not in contact with the University

 - Unavailability of the Supervisor.
 Alternative (arrangements need to be made in this case)

 - Student not meeting Review of Progress timelines